Acurast/acurast-core/pallets/acurast/README.md

 ### Example integration with EVM parachain

-The following example shows a possible integration approach for an EVM parachain (using the [frontier](https://github.com/paritytech/frontier)).
+The following example shows a possible integration approach for an EVM parachain using [frontier](https://github.com/paritytech/frontier).
 The example shows how to route the fulfillment's pyload to a smart contract by calling the `fulfill` mehod on it and passing the payload bytes are argument.

 ```rust